aliyun/terraform-provider-alicloud/website/docs/r/slb_server_group.html.markdown

 * `load_balancer_id` - (Required, ForceNew) The Load Balancer ID which is used to launch a new virtual server group.
 * `name` - (Optional) Name of the virtual server group.
 Our plugin provides a default name: "tf-server-group".
-* `servers` - A list of ECS instances to be added.
+* `servers` - A list of ECS instances to be added. **NOTE:** Field 'servers' has been deprecated from provider version 1.163.0 and it will be removed in the future version.
+Please use the new resource 'alicloud_slb_server_group_server_attachment'.
 At most 20 ECS instances can be supported in one resource.
 It contains three sub-fields as `Block server` follows.
 * `delete_protection_validation` - (Optional, Available in 1.63.0+) Checking DeleteProtection of SLB instance before deleting.
 If true, this resource will not be deleted when its SLB instance enabled DeleteProtection.
 Default to false.

 ## Block servers